DimitriGilbert/dbuild/content/Projects/dbuild/Why Hugo ?/index.md

 ## Hi Hugo !

-Half a second of internet searchlater, my browser is shouting Hugo at my face, I guess it's popular then.
+Half a second of internet search later, my browser is shouting Hugo at my face, I guess it's popular then.
 Trying something new does not necessarily mean esotheric, having a bit of a crowd already means that it's more polished and that you'll find documentation and...

 ### Themes, that's good !